 06 of 10

-If you've decided to move your stuff yourself, whether it's across town or across the state or across the country, you'll need to rent a moving van, truck, or trailer, depending on how much you have.
+If you've decided to move your stuff yourself, whether it's across town, state, or the country, you'll need to rent a moving van, truck, or trailer.
 Check out these tips on renting the right vehicle for your move.

 07 of 10